home-controller/homeauto_network/README.md

 see https://www.onsemi.com/pdf/datasheet/ncv7356-d.pdf for data sheet.</details>
 If we add a resistor to the IO pin to limit the current in case of short to ground(or to v++ if using pull-up) we could then use the voltage on the bus pin to check for unit id duplicating at the time of the first user event.

-## Bus line hardware, protection. pull-up values etc.
+## Bus line hardware, protection. pull-up values etc

 * [ ] TODO: For testing I will use a 220 ohm resistor on the IO pin so any code error will not kill the chips as this should limit the current to 23mA.
 * [ ] TODO: for testing the pull-up wil be the MCUs internal pull-up.